davidnoirman/jobtech-taxonomy-api/README.md

 ### Controlling from nREPL

-Change to the project root folder and start your repl (If IntelliJ, dont' forget to load the project in your repl).
+Change to the project root folder and start your repl (If you use IntelliJ, don't forget to load the project in your repl).

 It is recommended to keep a file `dev-config.edn`, see "CREATE dev-config for local developement below".